jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Sep 18 is: 1109.0
+>The average increase in reported cases for the seven days ending on Sep 25 is: 1047.0
 >
->The last time cases per day were this high was Sep 17 2023: 1 day prior.
+>The last time cases per day were this high was Sep 24 2023: 1 day prior.
 >
->The seven day average then was: 1144 cases.
+>The seven day average then was: 1091 cases.

 >
->The last time cases per day was lower than this was Aug 29 2023: 20 days prior.
+>The last time cases per day was lower than this was Aug 28 2023: 28 days prior.
 >
->The seven day average then was: 1089 cases.
+>The seven day average then was: 1026 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Aug 28 2023.
+>Sep 25 marks the lowest 7 day average in the last three weeks.
->
->This was 21 days prior.
-The average was 1025 cases per day.
->
->The 7 day average case rate on Sep 18 is an increase of 8.2 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Sep 18 is: 32
+>The average increase in hospitalizations per day for the seven days ending on Sep 25 is: 27
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Aug 28 2023.
+>Sep 25 marks the lowest 7 day average in hospitalizations in the last three weeks.
->
->This was 21 days prior.
-The average was 25 hospitalizations per day.
->
->The current 7 day average hospitalization rate is an increase of 28.0 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)